Anthony96922/mpxgen/README.md

 - RDS can be updated through control pipe
 - RT+ support

-It won't replace commercial broadcasting software but it uses less resources than [JMPX](https://github.com/jontio/JMPX) as it doesn't require a GUI to use.
+It won't replace commercial broadcasting software but it uses less resources and doesn't require a GUI to use.

 #### To do
 - SSB stereo
 - SCA
+- JACK support (?)

 ## Build
 This app depends on the sndfile, ao and samplerate libraries.
 On Ubuntu-like distros, use `sudo apt-get install libsndfile1-dev libao-dev libsamplerate0-dev` to install them.